uboslinux/ubos-docs/sphinx/developers/tips-and-tricks.rst

    .. code-block:: none

-      sudo pacman -U --noconfirm ...path...to.../ubos-repo...pkg.tar.xz
+      % sudo pacman -U --noconfirm ...path...to.../ubos-repo...pkg.tar.xz

 #.
 Set up the depot website:

    .. code-block:: none

-      sudo ubos-admin createsite
+      % sudo ubos-admin createsite

-   Enter ``ubos-repo`` as the name of the app, ``depot`` as the hostname, and paste the content of the host's ``local.ssh/id_rsa.pub`` (that you created earlier) into the field where it asks for a public upload ssh key.
+   Enter ``ubos-repo`` as the name of the :term:`App`, ``depot`` as the hostname, and paste the content of the host's ``local.ssh/id_rsa.pub`` (that you created earlier) into the field where it asks for a public upload ssh key.
 Pick whatever admin account information, it does not matter in this case.